 With more than five years' experience, a clerk will undertake greater responsibility in the practice management of chambers including fee negotiation, managing diaries and fixing cases, developing client relationships and marketing initiatives.

-The profession is made up of relatively small numbers so it may be necessary to move to different chambers for promotion.
 The best opportunities for progression and high earnings are in London, where there are more sets of chambers, but a successful career can be built elsewhere.

 Being a barristers' clerk does not offer a shortened route to becoming a solicitor or barrister, although the experience and knowledge gained while working in a set of barristers' chambers would be very useful and relevant for a legal career.